MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 ![](media/multi-geo-tenant-configuration-image3.png)

-We recommend that you include setting the user’s Preferred Data Location as a part of your standard user creation workflow.
+We recommend that you include setting the user's Preferred Data Location as a part of your standard user creation workflow.

 > [!IMPORTANT]
 > For new users with no OneDrive provisioned, wait at least 24 hours after a user's PDL is set for the changes to propagate before the user logs in to OneDrive.
-(Setting the preferred data location before the user logs in to provision their OneDrive for Business ensures that the user’s new OneDrive will be provisioned in the correct location.)
+(Setting the preferred data location before the user logs in to provision their OneDrive for Business ensures that the user's new OneDrive will be provisioned in the correct location.)

 ## OneDrive Provisioning and the effect of PDL

 If the user already has a OneDrive site created in the tenant, setting their PDL will not automatically move their existing OneDrive.
-To move a user’s OneDrive, see [OneDrive for Business Geo Move](move-onedrive-between-geo-locations.md) please follow the instructions in Moving OneDrive between geo locations.
+To move a user's OneDrive, see [OneDrive for Business Geo Move](move-onedrive-between-geo-locations.md) please follow the instructions in Moving OneDrive between geo locations.
+(Note that the user's Exchange mailbox does move automatically when you set the user's PDL.)

-If the user does not have a OneDrive site within the tenant, OneDrive will be provisioned for them in accordance to their PDL value, assuming the PDL for the user matches one of the company’s satellite locations.
+If the user does not have a OneDrive site within the tenant, OneDrive will be provisioned for them in accordance to their PDL value, assuming the PDL for the user matches one of the company's satellite locations.

 ## Configuring Multi-Geo search